 The northeast, all of which is located in the Tropics, is a paradise for travellers in search of perfect beaches, equally perfect weather and dramatic landscapes, all touched by culture, history, culinary delights and folklore.
 It is also the closest part of Brazil to Europe, closer — thanks to direct flights — than even the Caribbean.

-The development of the northeast has been rapid for tourism, and investment in the past decade has resulted in greatly improved access to the region by both air and road.
+The development of the northeast has been rapid for tourism, and investment in the past two decades has resulted in greatly improved access to the region by both air and road.
 The accommodation now ranges from modern deluxe resort properties and brand hotels, through luxury privately owned boutique hotels and pousadas, all the way to a simple hammock slung on the veranda of a fisherman’s hut.

 There is a lot to see and experience in Brazil’s northeast.
 Beautiful tropical beaches are a given, and spread over 2,000 miles (3,200 km) from the south of Bahia to the north of Ceará by way of Sergipe, Alagoas, Pernambuco, Paraíba and Rio Grande do Norte.